 It opened my eyes

 “I Call For The One” rates with the albums most aggressive.
-What we have here is a deep and unfathomable piece, with some trending towards stauncher moments and others carried at a furious tempo.
-Similar to the previous five, melody stands out clear and pristine and certain to draw you in on first listen.
+What we have here is a deep and unfathomable piece, with moments trending towards those stauncher and others carried at a furious tempo.
+Similar to the previous five, melody stands out clear and pristine, and certain to draw in on first listen.
 Another heavy hitting piece to entice Divinefire fans.

-A return to mid-paced territory can be found in “Unbroken Wings”.
-This one smoothly flows with periodic drum explosions, upholding a rich and polished chorus and more predominant backing vocals that have Stryper written all over them.
-The upshot is another solid example of melodic metal helping to round out quite the consistent album.
+A return to mid-paced territory reveals on “Unbroken Wings”.
+This one smoothly flows with periodic drum explosions, upholding rich and polished harmonies and predominant backing vocals akin to Stryper.
+Upshot is another solid example of melodic metal helping to round out a consistent album.
 Lyric snippet:

 Please hear my voice through all the noise